-2.4 Spoliation of Information
+2.3 Spoliation of Information

-Spoliation of potentially relevant information would be considered as obstructing or preventing a dawn raid, which would result in an administrative fine on the undertaking of 0.5% of its turnover.
-In the TTNET decision (18 July 2013; 13-46/601-M), an employee of TTNET deleted documents from computers during a dawn raid and the Board imposed a fine of 0.5% of TTNET's turnover, which amounted to around TRY15.5 million (USD8.1 million or EUR6.1 million in 2013).
+Spoliation of potentially relevant information would be considered obstructing or preventing a dawn raid, resulting in an administrative fine on the undertaking of 0.5% of its turnover.
+In the TTNET decision (18 July 2013; 13-46/601-M), an employee of TTNET deleted documents from computers during a dawn raid and the Board imposed a fine of 0.5% of TTNET's turnover.
+In UNMAŞ On-Site Inspection (20 May 2021, 21-26/327-152), an UNMAŞ employee deleted the contents of his WhatsApp correspondences, and the Board imposed a fine of 0.5% of UNMAŞ's turnover.

 As mentioned in 2.2 Dawn Raids, for each day the Authority cannot access the relevant information/document, the undertaking will be subject to an additional fine of 0.05% of its turnover generated in the financial year preceding the date of the fining decision.
-In a recent case (Mosaş, 18-20/356-176; 21.06.2018) the Board imposed an administrative monetary fine upon Mosaş Akıllı Ulaşım Sistemleri AŞ's ("Mosaş") for obstructing an on-site inspection in the scope of a cartel investigation regarding alleged bid rigging.
+In a recent case (Mosaş (18-20/356-176, 21.06.2018)), the Board imposed an administrative monetary fine upon Mosaş Akıllı Ulaşım Sistemleri AŞ's ("Mosaş") for obstructing an on-site inspection in the scope of a cartel investigation regarding alleged bid rigging.
 During the on-site inspection conducted at Mosaş's premises, Mosaş's employees cut off the electricity and internet connection, deleted emails, denied access to computers and prevented case handlers from making copies of the reviewed documents.

-The Board imposed two separate administrative monetary fines on Mosaş: a fixed fine for obstructing the on-site inspection, in the amount of 0.5% of Mosaş's 2017 turnover, and a proportional fine of 0.05% of Mosaş's 2017 turnover for each day that the violation continued (ie, until Mosaş invited the Authority for another on-site inspection).
-In a more recent case (Unilever, 7 November 2019, 19-38/584-250), the Board imposed a fine of 0.5% for not granting access to Unilever's email system for a search using "eDiscovery" for approximately eight hours during the on-site inspection.
+The Board imposed two separate administrative monetary fines on Mosaş: a fixed fine for obstructing the on-site inspection, in the amount of 0.5% of Mosaş's 2017 turnover and a proportional penalty of 0.05% of Mosaş's 2017 turnover for each day that the violation continued (ie, until Mosaş invited the Authority for another on-site inspection).
+In a more recent case (Unilever (7 November 2019, 19-38/584-250)), the Board imposed a fine of 0.5% for not granting access to Unilever's email system for a search using "eDiscovery" for approximately eight hours during the on-site inspection.